-For small proposals a full set of AORs must be submitted with the proposal.
-For Exploration Science (>500 hours) and large proposals (50-500 hours) a representative set of AORs that fully describes the observing program must be submitted with the proposal, though the entire set may also be submitted.
+For Small GO proposals a full set of AORs must be submitted with the proposal.
+For Exploration Science (> 500 hours) and Large GO or Snapshot proposals (100-500 hours) a representative set of AORs that fully describes the observing program must be submitted with the proposal, though the entire set may also be submitted.

-The maximum duration for warm IRAC AORs is 24 hours, but since instrument and observatory calibrations generally occur every 12 hours, only when the science requires longer uninterrupted on-source time should AOR durations exceed 6-8 hours.
+The maximum duration for warm IRAC AORs is 24 hours, BUT since instrument and observatory calibrations generally occur every 12 hours, only when the science requires longer uninterrupted on-source time should AOR durations exceed 6-8 hours.
 AOR durations longer than this must be justified in the proposal.
-Observations longer than 24 hours must be constructed using Instrument Engineering Requests (IERs, see below).